 3 | Calories Burned

-With the moveable handlebars found on most elliptical machines, the calories burned are higher than those burned on a stair climber.
+With the moveable handlebars found on most elliptical machines, the calories burned are higher than those burned on a stair climber workout.
 According to Health Status, a 150 pound 5’8″ male will burn about 238.5 calories in 30 minutes on a stair climber vs. elliptical at 387 calories burned in 30 minutes.
-Depending on which machine you like better, and can stay on longer, this may not be a factor.
-For instance, if you can stay on the elliptical for 10 minutes, but like to zone out on the stair climber for 40 minutes, then the stair climber is your winner in this category.
+Depending on which fitness equipment you like better, and can stay on longer, this may not be a factor.
+For instance, if you can stay on the elliptical for 10 minutes, but like to zone out on the stair stepper for 40 minutes, then the stair climber machine is your winner in this category.

 4 | Function